International Application Checklist

 - NOTE: If you have only attended college in the US, you are required to report all college coursework/grades and test scores on the SRAR at vt.edu/admissions/srar.
-You must link the SRAR to your submitted Coalition application using the Coalition ID number found in your account settings on Coalition's website.

 - For international students studying outside the United States, a syllabus of each course or subject studied at the university level (including textbook used and author) must be submitted.
 Applications without this information cannot be considered.
 Graduates of thirteen-year systems must submit syllabi for their final year of study.

 - Evaluation of international college/university transcripts by a professional credential evaluation service.
 Having this done will aid the Admissions Committee and the University Registrar.
 A list of recommended agencies can be found in the application instructions here.